daifengwanglab/scNET/README.md

 - `Loregic` (R package for regulatory logics, https://github.com/gersteinlab/Loregic.git)
 - `WGCNA` (R package for network module detection, https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/)
 - `randomForest` (R package for binary classification)
+- other supporting packages should install automatically.
+Check `load_libraries.R` file in the `scripts` directory

 ## Download code
 The code has been tested on R version 4.0.3 on Linux and Mac OS.